andersekdahl/tard/BACKLOG.md

 * Up and downvote messages on the wall
 * Set a topic for the tard
 * Nominate someone in the tard for a funny title and if more than half agree, the title is visible next to the username
+* Sign in with a Google or Facebook account